Formulation and verification of multiscale gyrokinetic simulation of kinetic-MHD processes in toroidal plasmas: Numerical implementations in Boozer coordinate system

+We should notice that in Eq \eqref{eq:rhoparadot}, the zonal potential should be removed from $\left\langle\phi\right\rangle$ in the simulations.
+Although we should define the zonal part such that there is no parallel acceleration from $\nabla\left\langle\phi\right\rangle_{00}$, in the simulation, we often use the averaged value along the unperturbed flux surface to act as the zonal fields for simplicity.
+This approximation, however, introduces the unphysical acceleration $\delta\mathbf{B}_\perp\cdot\nabla\left\langle\phi\right\rangle_{00}$ in Eq \eqref{eq:rhoparadot}.
+Therefore, we need to subtract the error explicitly.

+Sometimes, the nonlinearity caused by parallel acceleration from the perturbed potential in $\dot{\rho}_{\parallel}$ is not important and often induces numerical noise.
+We can choose to neglect these nonlinearities from Eq \eqref{eq:rhoparadot},

-The equations \eqref{eq:zetadot}-\eqref{eq:rhoparadot} are derived from Euler-Lagrangian equation in gyrokinetic phase space.
-White et al [White1984] made an additional transformation to the parallel gyrocenter velocity to get rid of $\delta$ term, and derived the equation of motion from Hamiltonian method.
-In fact, by dropping all $\delta$ terms in equations \eqref{eq:zetadot}-\eqref{eq:rhoparadot}, one obtains the identical equations of motion derived in [White 1984].
-We choose not to do the transformation in order to keep the Maxwell equations as the standard gyrokinetic form.
-In practice, $\delta$ is often not important, especially for simulations in large aspect ratio tokamaks.
+Eqs \eqref{eq:zetadot}-\eqref{eq:rhoparadot} are derived from the Euler-Lagrangian equation in gyrokinetic phase space.
+White et al \cite{White_1984} made an additional transformation to the parallel gyrocenter velocity to get rid of $\hat{\delta}$ term, and derived the equation of motion from the Hamiltonian method.
+In fact, by dropping all $\hat{\delta}$ terms in Eqs \eqref{eq:zetadot}-\eqref{eq:rhoparadot}, one obtains the identical equations of motion derived in \cite{White_1984} formally, although the definition of the parallel coordinate is different by a distance $\sim\rho_\parallel$.
+We choose not to do the transformation here in order to keep the Maxwell equations as the standard gyrokinetic form.
+In practice, dropping $\hat{\delta}$ while not doing the transformation will cause an error of $\mathcal{O}(k_\parallel\rho_\parallel)$ in the particle motion, which is negligible in the gyrokinetic framework.